hidro-iri/Borinot/hardware/1_component_preparation.md

 ### Materials

-All the materials for this section are listed in [component preparation -> Power Module modification](0_components_list.md#power-module-modification).
+All the materials for this section are listed in [components list -> Power Module modification](0_components_list.md#power-module-modification).

 Also it will be necessary some heat shrink tubing (small and big), solder tin and a jumper.